 This advice isn’t for everyone.
 This does depend on what went wrong.
 It can be tempting to give excuses for a terrible interview.
 Keep in mind that you don’t know what they’re thinking and you may be over-analyzing the situation.

-If you genuinely had car trouble and that’s why you were late, or had a last-minute child care emergency, asking for a do-over isn’t impossible.
-This doesn’t always work.
-If your skills are not in high demand or if you flubbed up too much to recover, there’s no way they’ll give you a second chance.
+Keep in mind that this doesn’t always work.
+If your skills are not in high demand or if you messed up too much to recover, there’s no way they’ll give you a second chance.
 Before asking them, make sure to consider if it’s really necessary.

 The times when this does work is when you have to pass a technical test and your score was almost passing – but not quite.
 Asking for a second chance without hard evidence of how you did doesn’t show confidence, so make sure you have a solid reason why they should give you a second chance.